 The best solution you can get is to have Locus installed in the inner storage and some of your data placed in the external SD card:

-All maps you are downloading by Locus from online sources or Locus Store are stored by default in /Locus/Maps/ directory in the inner storage of your device.
+All maps you download by Locus from online sources or Locus Store are stored by default in /Locus/Maps/ directory, no matter if the main directory is placed in the inner storage of your device or in the private folder of your SD card (/Android/data/menion.android.locus/).
 This, unfortunately, can not be changed.
-Nevertheless, all downloaded maps can be transferred to your external SD card (with any mobile file manager, e.g. ES Explorer) and linked to Locus via the Add external map command.
+Nevertheless, all downloaded maps can be transferred to another folder on your external SD card (with any mobile file manager, e.g. ES Explorer) and linked to Locus via the Add external map command.
 The same procedure can be applied to all other raster maps obtained from other sources out of Locus.

 LoMaps or other vector maps are stored by default in /Locus/mapsVector/ directory.
 You can use any directory on the external SD card for downloading and storing vector maps but you have to redefine the path to it in Locus settings: